Evolved EcoVerse Members

 1. Offer to contribute to their favorite charity, maybe $100 or $200.2.
 Pay them cash for using their list.

-The going rate for list rental is usually about $25 to $100 per thousand depending on how valuable the names are3.
-Offer to reciprocate
+The going rate for list rental is usually about $25 to $100 per thousand depending on how valuable the names are

 5. Barter your services